Against the Odds: A Netball Champion’s Journey with Scoliosis | The Scoliosis & Spine Clinic

 • MRI: No spinal cord abnormalities

 Surgery was inevitable — but the timing posed a dilemma.
 Operating before PSLE risked disrupting her studies and DSA chances.
-Delaying meant allowing the curve to worsen, increasing long‑term risks.
+Delaying meant allowing the curve to worsen.

 The surgical plan focused on: